maximilianokaizen/nx-login-user-project/README.md

-# NG MonoRepo Login sample app.
+# NX MonoRepo Login sample app.

 This application has a simple example for a login app.
 We have a backend API created using NestJS, using a DDD aproach.